 - Basel v Luzern."

-Napoli – This one I am not sure why but I didn’t look at.
-It was probably just missed in my fast skim down the page, the odds are under 4 on the draw which can present a great trade but I do sometimes miss them as they are sometimes (more often than not) too close for LTD trades for me.
+This one I didn't look at, but I'm not sure why.
+It was probably just missed in my fast skim down the page during my stats analysis and shortlisting process, the odds are under 4 on the draw which can present a great trade but I do sometimes miss them as they are sometimes (more often than not) too close for trading the draw.
 However, looking at this one..

-Doncaster – I did look at this one actually, I didn’t mention it as I dont mention all the games I check on the coupon.
-In this case it didn’t look too bad, but in the normal approach of finding reasons “not to trade” I found a couple of points which put me off enough to avoid it from KO anyway.
+I did look at this one actually, I didn't mention it as I don't mention all the games I check on the coupon.
+In this case it didn't look too bad, but in the normal approach of finding reasons "not to trade" I found a couple of points which put me off enough to avoid it from KO anyway.
 Those points are:

 - Doncaster have conceded 2 goals in each of their last three games.
 Maybe that doesn't mean anything, but maybe it means they are having trouble defending at the moment, a small negative but one which can hurt a LTD quite badly.

 - Colchester only concede 1.17 goals per game away from home, which is less than they do at home (1.5).
-This can sometimes indicate a team which plays tight when away, and plays more openly when at home.
-Of course this point contradicts point 1, they can’t both be true, but it’s another negative and when I spotted 1.17 on my skim through the stats, that was enough to close it out for me.
-But that doesnt mean I am right, and I can easily see a 3-0 home win here, I just don’t think it’s likely enough to risk a trade on it.
+This can sometimes indicate a team which scores more goals at home, playing more openly, but playing more tightly when playing away.
+Of course this point contradicts point 1, they can't both be true, but it's another negative and when I spotted 1.17 on my skim through the stats, that was enough to close it out for me.
+But that doesn't mean I am right, and I can easily see a 3-0 home win here, I just don't think it's likely enough to risk a trade on it.